 Click here IMDG Code 2016 PDF to request a hard copy guide of the full changes.

-Click here to request a Portugeuse version of the summary of changes.
+Click here to request other language versions of the summary of changes.